anlutro/laravel-validation/README.md

 The class will also replace `[foo]` with whatever the value of 'foo' from the provided input (attributes) are.
 This way, you can add the value of another input field to a rule (for example, `'end_date' => ['date', 'after:[start_date]']`.

+There are a couple of hooks you can use to add custom behaviour. `prepareRules($rules, $attributes)` will be called after rules are merged and allows you to change validation rules based on input if necessary.
+This method *needs* to return the modified array of rules!

+`prepareValidator($validator)` is called before checking if validation passes or not, and can be used to add sometimes() rules or any other custom behaviour.

 ## Contact
 Open an issue on GitHub if you have any problems or suggestions.